History

 At Home in Como Park

-In spring 2000, Cafesjian’s Carousel opened in a new $1.1 million copper-roofed pavilion in Como Park.
+In October 1999, Cafesjian’s Carousel opened in a new $1.1 million copper-roofed pavilion in Como Park.
 When the carousel is in operation, eight 14-by-14-foot garage-style doors can be opened in various configurations to suit the weather.
 Just outside the doors are patios with benches for visitors.
 Even when the doors are closed, large windows allow visitors to see the carousel, which has undergone a complete restoration.

 Inside the building, six display cases provide informational displays about the history and restoration of the carousel and band organ.
 A permanent wall plaque and name plates on the carousel platform identify participants in the Adopt-A-Pony program.